hawaii-desktop/hawaii/README.md

 Submodules that gets updated running this command will be rebuilt the next time you run the compile script.

+However most of you guys won't need to do this.

 ### Build the submodules